-Technical security features, such as anti-virus software, are kept up-to-date and managed by the ICT service.
-Firewalls are switched on at all times.
-The ICT service review the firewalls on regularly to ensure they are running correctly, and to carry out any required updates.
+Technical security features, such as anti-virus software, will be kept up-to-date and managed by ICT technicians.
+Firewalls will be switched on at all times.
+ICT technicians will review the firewalls on a weekly basis to ensure they are running correctly, and to carry out any required updates.

-Staff and pupils are advised not to download unapproved software or open unfamiliar email attachments, and are expected to report all malware and virus attacks to ICT technicians.
+Staff and pupils will be advised not to download unapproved software or open unfamiliar email attachments, and will be expected to report all malware and virus attacks to ICT technicians.

-All members of staff have their own unique usernames and private passwords to access the school's systems.
-Pupils in are provided with their own unique username and private passwords.
-Staff members and pupils are responsible for keeping their passwords private.
-Passwords have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible.
+All members of staff will have their own unique usernames and private passwords to access the school's systems.
+Pupils in each class will be provided with their own unique username and private passwords.
+Staff members and pupils will be responsible for keeping their passwords private.
+Passwords will have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible.

-Users inform the office if they forget their login details, who will arrange for the user to access the systems under different login details.
-Users are not permitted to share their login details with others and are not allowed to log in as another user at any time.
-If a user is found to be sharing their login details or otherwise mistreating the password system, the headteacher is informed and decides the necessary action to take.
+Users will inform ICT technicians if they forget their login details, who will arrange for the user to access the systems under different login details.
+Users will not be permitted to share their login details with others and will not be allowed to log in as another user at any time.
+If a user is found to be sharing their login details or otherwise mistreating the password system, the headteacher will be informed and will decide the necessary action to take.

-Users are required to lock access to devices and systems when they are not in use.
+Users will be required to lock access to devices and systems when they are not in use.